gajus/doll/README.md

 ## Single Parameter Constructor

 [PDO::__construct](http://uk3.php.net/manual/en/pdo.construct.php) is using Data Source Name (DSN) string to describe the connection.
-PDO DSN implementation does not include username, password and driver options.
+PDO DSN implementation does not include user, password and driver options.

 Doll instance is described using `DataSource` object: